proflamyt/300days-of-hacking/Topic31/UrchinSec/README.md

 ## 1. Challenge - By Polar RSA
 #### Points: 250

 A python file and a file containing the ciphertext were provided.

-The python code shows how the encryption that produced the ciphertext was done.
-There are 3 functions , The first generates a prime number, the second function (g_rsa_pair) generates the key pair given a key size, that last function does the encryption
+The python code shows how the encryption was done.
+There are 3 functions as shown below, The first generates a prime number, the second function (g_rsa_pair) generates the key pair given a key size, and the last function does the encryption.

 ```python